SAP/luigi/README.md

 - Run `npm run test:compatibility` in the main repository folder to start regression testing.
 The system will prompt you to select the previous version.
 - Run `npm run test:compatibility -- --tag latest` in the main repository folder to start regression testing with the last version preselected.
 - On the CI, run `npm run test:compatibility -- --install --tag latest` in the main repository folder to install dependencies, bundle Luigi and run the tests with the last version preselected.

+## License

+Copyright (c) 2019 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache-2.0 license except as noted otherwise in the LICENSE file (/LICENSE).